 - App is advertisement free and you can buy within app similar to any other phone app.

-- Available for iOS, Android and Windows OS.
+- Available for iOS, Android, Mac and Windows.

 2. VPN Proxy Master